rmosolgo/graphql-ruby/guides/defining_your_schema.md

   # To avoid circular dependencies, pass a String or a Proc for the type.
   # This string will be looked up in the global namespace
   field :sisterCity, "CityType"
-  # This proc will be called later, returning `CityType`
+  # This proc will be called later, returning `CountryType`
   field :country, -> { CountryType }
 end
 ```